Xiang-cd/arxiv-workflow/README.md

 # arxiv auto workflow

-This is a UI based workflow for manage arxiv papers with notion.
+This is a automatic workflow for manage arxiv papers with notion.

+if you like this project, please give me a star✨!

 ## background & motivation